inputlogic/next-starter/README.md

 ## Connect to the API

 Now that your frontend is running, you'll need an API.
-Setup the [Django API Starter](https://github.com/inputlogic/django-api-starter).
+For a local development API, setup the [Django API Starter](https://github.com/inputlogic/django-api-starter).

 If you'd like to skip this step, simply update your `.env.local` file to point to our staging API on Heroku: